-In the most recent State of Agility Survey Report, the majority of respondents cite Accelerate Software Delivery as the most important driver for agile transformation.
-Many organizations attempt agile transformations by adopting practices like Scrum or Kanban, and may even embrace scaling frameworks like SAFe, LeSS, and the like.
-They hire people to train and coach their teams in these practices and methods, spending heavily along the way.
-After a year or two into a transformation however, you may hear many leaders express frustration that they are not seeing the kinds of improvements that were promised, namely, getting new software capabilities to market faster with better quality, happier more engaged employees, and significantly improved customer satisfaction reflected in high NPS scores.
+In a recent State of Agility Survey Report, the majority of respondents cited Accelerate Software Delivery as the most important driver for agile transformation.
+Many organizations attempt agile transformations by adopting practices like Scrum, Kanban, or SAFe.
+They hire consultants to train and coach their teams in these practices, spending heavily along the way.
+After a year or two into a transformation, you may hear many leaders express frustration that they are not seeing the kinds of improvements that were promised, namely, getting new software capabilities to market faster with better quality, happier more engaged employees, and significantly improved customer satisfaction scores.
 In their view, the needle has not shifted in a meaningful way for any of these measures.

 Teams cannot by themselves enact the kinds of organizational design changes needed to make Accelerated Delivery a reality.
 Getting the right organizational structure in place and creating the conditions where agile delivery practices can work effectively is critical to the success of everything else.
 Traditional functional silos create flow-impeding dependencies between teams.
 This can be the single biggest impediment to agile delivery at team level.
 Thus, organization re-design can be the work of largest consequence in any agile transformation, and should be prioritized as a first step.
 The State of Agile survey responses suggest that many organizations pay scant attention to setting up their organizations for success.
 Change for many means giving up power and control.